-Residents are encouraged to participate in PHA Board Meetings, tenant meetings in addition to policy development.
-PHA will continue to engage its active Resident Advisory Board (RAB) in supporting the Authority in setting goals and objectives during PHS's Agency/Annual Plan planning process.
-The RAB members represent each of the housing programs and they are instrumental in assisting PHA in refining the needs of public housing residents.
-PHA will continue to rely on RAB members in providing feedback specific to policy trainings, empowerment opportunities and program initiatives which may be of interest to the Authority.

-Regarding participation in Home Ownership PHA will continue collaborating with agencies to provide training geared to consumers who are interested in learning more about the "First Time", homebuyer program and process.
+Encourage residents to participate in PHA Board Meetings, tenant meetings and policy development.
+Continue to engage its active Resident Advisory Board (RAB) in in setting goals and objectives during the Agency/Annual Plan planning process.
+PHA will continue collaborating with agencies to provide training geared to consumers interested in learning more about the "First Time", homebuyer programs and process.
 The training workshops will cover, credit counseling, budgeting and alike.
+PHA will explore its capacity to establish an HCV Homeownership Program during 2022-2023.